craigtaub/node-alice/README.md

 - all via require hooks
 - parsed and instrumented
 - stores via module SINGLETON as each file was getting own global={}
-- iterate over original value, not new...as writing to new and messes up forEach.
-- what splice need keys to follow (real location after instrumenting): 0==0, 1==2, 2==4
-- nested only needs to work for each file as require-hook will treat each file/dep as top level.

 ## TODO:
+- fix console logs.
+- fix statements which arent useful
 - parse json file and write to html with js to expand/collapse - HALF
+ - maybe flow chart with arrows back and forward.
 - implement singleton tracker instead of console.log everywhere - HALF

-## DONE
-- iteration - when a loop prints code block X number of times...nasty although correct. need to only print line once if matches previous line exactly.
- - fixed with previousContent
+- MAYBE swap to istanbul technique for flagging line numbers so doesnt use compiled code, pre-compiled code, but knows from line number

-- try on real app 'node ./node_modules/node-alice/alice /server.js'
+## try on real app 'node ./node_modules/node-alice/alice /server.js'
  - runs alot more code than it should??
    - THINK it includes what Jade executes, which is good.
  - account wont work with 'babel-register' set ???